All you need to know about the 2020 This Can Happen Award categories

 We want entries that outline successful strategies and campaigns that have been implemented, which show workplaces can drive positive solutions and outcomes.

 There is no restriction as to how many categories you can enter, as long as the categories are relevant to the entry.
-The This Can Happen Awards 2019 categories have been developed in cooperation with our charity partner Mental Health UK.
+The This Can Happen Awards 2020 categories have been developed in cooperation with our charity partner Mental Health UK, and we have 2 new categories for this year.

 If you are unsure of which category is right for your company please do get in touch, and we can assist you with recommendations.